 We arrived home from Hawaii this morning very tired but with all our luggage.
 Fay and Jillie left Kona on Friday and we moved to Ann and Jim's home for three more days.
 We had a great time with them.
 They introduced us to wonderful fresh foods of Hawaii.
 Their garden, while in the process of rebuilding, is amazing.
 I couldn't quite swallow the seeds in the passion fruit, but it sure did taste good in Jim's Mai Tias.
 We were served fresh from the garden— bananas, guava, papaya, mango, avocado, basil, lettuce, and more.

 Ann and Jim took us to some spots we missed earlier in the week— Painted Church, Margaret Krimm's coffee farm, Place of Refuge, Two Steps, and Hilton Waikoloa Village.
 We were their guests at a bi-annual fundraiser to benefit Family Support Services of West Hawaii that was really fun.
 Even through it was raining during the weekend we managed to get in a day of snorkeling where I took another 300 underwater photos of fish and turtles.
 I hope to have our Kona photo gallery available tomorrow.
 Don't worry, I've managed to reduce the more than 1,000 snaps down to around 150.
+Here's a snap taken at the Place of Refuge.
+I caught a moment of sun on the coconut trees with a storm brewing in the background.

 No comments: